-Can I Be Found Guilty For a Traffic Ticket Even If the Date I Got the Ticket Is Improperly Shown?
+Can I Be Convicted For a Traffic Ticket Even If the Street I Was Driving On Is Shown Illegibly?

-The Belief That a Traffic Ticket Is Always Thrown Out For Any Details Improperly Shown Is False.
-A Traffic Ticket Will Not Be Thrown Out Unless the Improperly Shown Details Could Mislead the Accused Person When Deciding to Fight the Charge or Fail to Appear and Risk Being Convicted.
+The Belief That a Traffic Charge Will Be Tossed If Information Is Illegibly Shown Is a Myth.
+A Traffic Charge Will Be Thrown Out Only If the Illegibly Shown Information Could Mislead the Person Charged When Deciding to Either Fight the Charge or Fail to Appear at Risk of a Conviction In Absence.

 There is a common urban myth and belief that if a Certificate of Offence, colloquially referred to as a traffic ticket, is flawed, meaning imperfectly completed by the charging police officer, then the Court must quash (throw out) the charge.
 This false presumption commonly circulates among the public and leads to many awkward situations where a charge survives and a conviction is registered despite an irregularity on the document.